Abuse Survivors Library

 basics on how to do an intervention on a loved one with a substance abuse problem.

-Pages where you can see our art and poetry, and submit your own - or post your story and raise awareness about abuse and help other survivors.
+Articles about our art and poetry, and submit your own - or post your story and raise awareness about abuse and help other survivors.

 Poems and creative writings by Fort Refuge members, talking of what abuse and its aftermath feel like.

-How to choose a good therapist, what to talk about in their office, and when to quit.
+Articles about therapy: how to choose a good therapist, what to talk about in their office, and when to quit.

 |First Therapy Session|